 Edinburg is a very small town located in the state of Virginia.
-With a population of 1,065 people and just one neighborhood, Edinburg is the 270th largest community in Virginia.
-Much of the housing stock in Edinburg was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,197 people and two constituent neighborhoods, Edinburg is the 271st largest community in Virginia.
+Edinburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 As is often the case in a small town, Edinburg doesn't have a public transportation system that people use for their commute.

 The citizens of Edinburg are slightly better educated than the national average of 21.84% for all cities and towns, with 22.31% of adults in Edinburg having a bachelor's degree or advanced degree.

 The per capita income in Edinburg in 2018 was $36,528, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $146,112 for a family of four.
 However, Edinburg contains both very wealthy and poor people as well.

 Edinburg is a somewhat ethnically-diverse town.
 The people who call Edinburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edinburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Edinburg include German, English, Irish, European, and Dutch.